cchauve/PlasBin-flow/example/README.md

 The generated output is stored in `input/gc_probs.tsv`.
 The first column of the file lists the contig ids while the remaining list the probabilities that a contig originates from a molecule of GC content within the respective GC content range defined by using the endpoints.

-## Usage
+## Running PlasBin-flow

 All the files required as input for PlasBin-flow are provided in the `input` folder.
 We now use the fpllowing command to execute PlasBin-flow.
 ```
 python ../code/plasbin_flow.py -ag input/assembly.gfa -gc input/gc_probs.tsv \
 		-map input/gene_contig_mapping.tsv -outdir output -outfile test.out
 ```
 where `input/assembly.gfa` is the assembly graph file, `input/gc_probs.tsv` is the GC content file described above and `input/gene_contig_mapping.tsv` is the gene mapping file described above.
-The output directory specified is `output` while the output file `test.out` contains the plasmid bins identified by PlasBin-flow.
+The output is stored in the directory `output`.
+The output file `test.out` contains the plasmid bins identified by PlasBin-flow.
 The output format has been described below.

 Additional arguments:
 ```